kubrickfr/avsc-wiki/API.md

 ##### `type.getRecordConstructor()`

-The `Record` constructor for instances of this type.
+The [`Record`](Api#class-record) constructor for instances of this type.

 ##### `type.getAliases()`

 Optional type aliases.
 These are used when adapting a schema from another type.
-Unlike the array returned by `getSymbols`, you can add, edit, and remove aliases from this list.
+Unlike the array returned by `getFields`, you can add, edit, and remove aliases from this list.

 #### Class `UnionType(schema, [opts])`